Microsoft/azure-docs.cs-cz/articles/azure-resource-manager/resource-manager-cross-resource-group-deployment.md

     "mode": "Incremental",
     "templateLink": {
         ...
-        resourceGroup() in linked template refers to linked resource group }
+        resourceGroup() and subscription() in linked template refer to linked resource group/subscription }
 }
 ```